Elliot-HS/MI_Decay/README.md

 To run the code, open RStudio and open file MI_Analysis_Functions.R.
 Please keep the file MI_Analysis_Functions.R in the same folder as the example dataset (example_data.csv) to ensure you can easily import the data into R.

 MI_Analysis_Functions.R contains descriptions of each function, and contains examples of how the functions should run using the example data example_data.csv.
+The output for this data should reflect data presented for Fanle in the main manuscript.

 For any functions which take substantial periods of time (over 5 minutes) to run, a short warning is provided below the function, before it is run on example data.